sibartlett/hapi-io/README.md

   This allows you to use the route's auth stategy - to authenticate the socket.io event.

-2. Each field in the event payload is mapped to one of the following hapi param types: path, query, or payload.
+2. Each field in the event payload is mapped to one of the following hapi param types: headers, path, query or payload.
 The mapping is determined on a per field basis:

   1. If the field is a parameter in the route's path, it's mapped as a path parameter.

+  2. If the hapi-io config is an object and has a `mapping` property, then the field is checked against the mapping.
+Allowed mappings are headers, query, and payload.

-  2. If the field exists in the route's validate object, the value is mapped to the corresponding param type.
+  3. If the field exists in the route's validate object, the value is mapped to the corresponding param type.

-  3. If the route is a 'GET' method, the field is mapped as a query param.
+  4. If the route is a 'GET' method, the field is mapped as a query param.

-  4. Otherwise it's mapped as a payload field.
+  5. Otherwise it's mapped as a payload field.